jimmieego/Web-Accessibility-Best-Practices/presenter-notes.md

 The default keyboard navigation order must be logical and intuitive.
 For example, in English we read from left to right and from top to bottom.
 So the tab order should follow the visual flow of the page: left to right and top to bottom.
 And we should let the web page's source code determine the tab order.

 I should point out that letting the keyboard focus jumping around on the page is not only an accessibility issue, but also a usability issue.
+It just makes using the keyboard to work with the page a lot harder than necessary.

 ### WCAG 2.1.1 Keyboard access